h12w/gspec/DESIGN.md

 *  Empty: empty for container types
 *  Error: can be supported by Equal
 *  Implements: can be supported by IsType
-*  IsType: if a interface is of a type
 *  String
     - +HasPrefix
     - +HasSuffix